Monuments & Statues in Manila

 What travelers are saying

-- Dale10Mount Abu, India228 contributionsThis structure was built to remember those who lost their lives during the war.
+- Dale10Mount Abu, India221 contributionsThis structure was built to remember those who lost their lives during the war.
 It in the middle of Intramuros.Written January 30, 2020This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews.

-- Dan LBunbury, Australia7,494 contributionsThis is somewhat a modest structure across the busy road in front of Rizal Park.
-Our guide advised that it is located close to the "Kilometre Zero" marker, the point from which all distances from Manila are measured.
-The clock is three faced and mounted on a stone pillar.
-It was a project undertaken by the Freemasons of the country in recognition of the Centennial of the first Philippine Republic.Written December 19, 2023This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
+- Dan LBunbury, Australia8,887 contributionsThis is located across the busy road in front of Rizal Park and is close to the "Kilometre Zero" marker, the point from which all distances from Manila are measured.
+The clock is three faced and mounted on a stone pillar.Written December 10, 2024This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews.

-- NinoLeeZhongPingMakati, Philippines436 contributionsOnce was a decrepit place not fit to honor Andres Bonifacio is now a clean space for humans to roam around and admire the mural to the national hero.
+- NinoLeeZhongPingMakati, Philippines405 contributionsOnce was a decrepit place not fit to honor Andres Bonifacio is now a clean space for humans to roam around and admire the mural to the national hero.
 Great place to be hear early mornings or at weekends when traffic and pollution (noise and vehicle fumes) isn't a bother. #RPWritten November 28, 2021This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews.

-- EndlessTravelsGreater Melbourne, Australia35,500 contributionsStatue that honours a japanese samurai who gave up his status as a samurai to live his catholic faith and was exiled from japanWritten January 21, 2018This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
+- EndlessTravelsGreater Melbourne, Australia38,672 contributionsStatue that honours a japanese samurai who gave up his status as a samurai to live his catholic faith and was exiled from japanWritten January 21, 2018This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews.